bonoj/RealityOverlay/README.md

 # RealityOverlay
-A simple skeleton for an augmented reality application.
+Android - A simple skeleton for an augmented reality application.

 #### Overlay Display
 CameraDisplayView opens the back facing camera's preview